j-barnak/j-barnak.github.io/Wiki/Topics/Computer-Security/Executable-Stack.md

 illegal hardware instruction (core dumped)
 ```

-Why the different error messages?
+A different instruction!?
 Let's explore what happended in both versions of the same program.
 The program compiled without the `-z execstack` flag will hereon forth be referred to as `NonExecStackBinary` and the one without, `ExecStackBinary`.

 Running `NonExecStackBinary` through gdb and dumping assembly of `print` shows